 The Center for International Affairs announces that seed grants are available to faculty at Case Western Reserve University for the development of sustainable initiatives to enhance internationalization at the University.
 Awards are available up to $5000, and the Center for International Affairs will work with recipients to secure additional external funding, as necessary.

-Grants will be awarded in the Spring semester and must be used over the next academic year; renewal for one year is possible.
+Grants will be awarded in the spring semester and must be used over the next academic year, Fall 2016-Spring 2017, though funding will be available by the summer of 2016; renewal for one year is possible.
 Examples of the kinds of expenditures that are eligible for support include:

-- The development and implementation of sustainable faculty-designed and led education abroad programs
+- The development and implementation of sustainable faculty-designed semester-long study abroad programs

 - The development of new international and cross-discipline curricula

 Note: these are only examples, and we encourage faculty to be far-sighted and imaginative.

 Proposals will be evaluated on the basis of the quality of the proposed project and its ability to be a long term initiative.
 All proposals are welcome; those that are interdisciplinary or have a plan for sustainability are particularly encouraged.
 A small faculty committee will review the proposals and determine which ones will be funded.

 Application Process (Applications are due by December 1, 2015)